-Would you like to be able to access email and files on the go, work with staff and volunteers at different locations, and keep your IT costs down?
+Would you like to be able to access email and files on the go, work with staff at different locations, and keep your IT costs down?
 Good news - Office 365, one of the leading solutions for bringing your back office to the cloud, have donated and discounted plans for nonprofits and charities in Canada.

 Office 365 Nonprofit is a cloud application that provides you and your staff with web-based access to familiar Office applications, plus professional email, instant messaging, calendar, video conferencing, and access to your documents from anywhere.
 Microsoft has donated and discounted a range of subscription plans, so no matter how big or small your organization you can find an affordable plan that meets your needs.

 To help your nonprofit learn more about Office 365 Nonprofit, here are some answers to common Office 365 questions: